CPA Parliamentary Academy

 International Women’s Day is a global day celebrating the social, economic, cultural, and political achievements of women.
 The day, first celebrated in 1911, marks a call to action for accelerating women's equality.

-Held every three years, the Conference, delivered on the margins of the Commonwealth Parliamentary Conference is one of the largest gatherings of women parliamentarians from the Commonwealth.
+Previously held every three years but now an annual event, the CWP Conference is delivered in the margins of the Commonwealth Parliamentary Conference and is one of the largest gatherings of women Parliamentarians from the Commonwealth.

 CWP Resources